 A lone eagle feather is believed to convey great power.
 North American Indians incorporated the eagle's primaries and tail feathers into their ceremonies and legends.
-Use of feathers permit.

 Respiratory system - Eagles have an external naris on both sides of their beak.
 A bald eagle never reaches speeds that would interfere with normal breathing.
 An eagle's lungs and air sac system are adequate for its size.
 Air moves in through the lungs and on into the air sacs before moving back through the lungs and out again.
-Air passes through the lungs twice with each breathing cycle - twice that of mammals.
-More about the respiratory system of birds
+Air passes through the lungs twice with each breath cycle - twice that of mammals.

 Immature bald eagle

-Golden eagles are larger than bald eagles in average height and wingspan, but there isn't much difference in average weight.
+Bald eagles are larger than golden eagles in average height and wingspan, but there isn't much difference in average weight.
 One way to distinguish a golden eagle from an immature bald eagle is leg plumage.
 A golden eagle's legs are entirely feather covered; an immature bald eagle's lower legs are bare.
 As seen while in flight, juvenile golden eagles have white patches at the base of the primaries; the tail is white with a distinct dark terminal band.
 It takes four years to acquire adult plumage.
 Adult golden eagles are brown with tawny on the back of the head and neck; tail faintly banded.

 Until 1995, the bald eagle had been listed as endangered under the Endangered Species Act in 43 of the 48 lower states, and listed as threatened in Wisconsin, Minnesota, Michigan, Washington and Oregon.
 In July of 1995, the US Fish and Wildlife Service upgraded the status of bald eagles in the lower 48 states to "threatened."